ABOUT SCHOOL QUALIFIERS

 We will be hosting 79 regional qualifying competitions throughout the 2018/2019 school year.
 All qualifiers offer both a Traditional Division, where all athletes have an intellectual disability, as well as a Unified Division where teams are comprised of athletes with an intellectual disability and mainstream students who compete side-by-side for their school.

-Student-athletes at each regional qualifier will be vying for the opportunity to advance to the Special Olympics Ontario Invitational Youth Games to be held May 14-17, 2019 in Toronto.
+Student-athletes at each regional qualifier will be vying for the opportunity to advance to the Special Olympics Ontario School Championships.

 Schools can enter up to three teams for each qualifier in each Division.
 Schools are restricted to participating in only one qualifier per sport.
 All schools are encouraged to participate in as many qualifiers as are available to them!
 Teams and athletes of all ability levels are encouraged to participate, and all sports are co-ed.
 Teams are divisioned prior to play so competition is balanced and athletes compete against those of a similar ability level.
 Registration for regional qualifying events is $5 per student.